 The Leadership Component develops personal skills that officers need to succeed in today’s complex and rapidly changing world.
 Basic Officer Training will provide you with the fundamental skills of an effective leader and resource manager.
-This leadership training will be expanded upon as you begin your studies at the RMC of Canada.
+This leadership training will be expanded upon as you begin your studies at RMC.
 Along with other experiences, it will prepare you to make difficult decisions under stress through deeper understanding of the factors affecting your role as a leader.
 The nature of military leadership and military operations necessitates an in-depth understanding of human behaviour; therefore, studies in military psychology and leadership are part of the required academic curriculum.
 Particular emphasis is placed on the importance of personal integrity, ethical behaviour and professional responsibility.

 Basic Officer Training

-Officer Cadets accepted to the RMC of Canada begin their first year with Basic Officer Training in St-Jean-sur-Richelieu, Quebec.
+Officer Cadets accepted to RMC begin their first year with Basic Officer Training in St-Jean-sur-Richelieu, Quebec.
 This introductory programme consists of common military subjects such as general military knowledge, the principles of leadership, regulations and customs of the military, basic weapons handling, and first aid.
 Opportunities will also be provided to apply such newly acquired military skills in training exercises involving force protection, field training, navigation and leadership.